 StageWrite

-StageWrite is a hot house for the development of new writing for theatre, designed to grow plays from page to performance, and 2024 is its eleventh year.
-We’re delighted to partner with The Place Theatre, the home of StageWrite since 2013
+StageWrite is a hot house for the development of new writing for theatre, designed to grow plays from page to performance, and 2025 is its twelfth year.
+We’re delighted to partner with The Place Theatre, Bedford: the home of StageWrite.

-Running since 2013, StageWrite is part of the spring and autumn artistic seasons at The Place Theatre in Bedford, and regularly brings you brand new plays as double bills over one evening.
+Running since 2013, StageWrite is a regular part of the artistic seasons at The Place Theatre in Bedford, bringing you two brand new plays of between 30 and 60 minutes in length as double bills over one evening.
 All the plays are works-in-progress and allow for a more developed experience than a rehearsed reading (where actors simply read the play out loud).
 Each is followed by a short Q&A session with the writer, director and actors – audience members have the chance to ask questions and give their opinion on what they’ve seen.

 Previous StageWrite plays that we have subsequently staged as fully developed productions are: ‘Confetti’ by Tim Foley; ‘Philadelphia’ by Jonathan Bousted; ‘Intercourse’ by Jonathan Skinner; ‘The Interview Stage’ by Chris Loft; ‘Failing At Failing’ by Serafina Cusack; ‘Forty-Two Times Around The Sun’ by Chris Pike and ‘Little Shining Eyes’ by Poppy Hollman.